tingyuzeng/hungry-panda/README.md

 - Make sure you installed all the dependencies.
 - Starting the development server can be done by running this command in your terminal: `flask --app backend/app run --reload`.
 Then you can use [Postman](https://www.postman.com/) to interact with the endpoints.
 - But you can also create an independent Python script that performs the desired action (say `nlp.py` under the `backend` folder), and develop further by running `python backend/nlp.py` in the root directory.
 In this way, you avoid the need of running the server during your development.

+# How to run

+1. Run the backend via `flask --app backend/app run --reload`.
+2. Go to a Yelp website in Chrome and click on the extension icon.

 # Course Project